 April is Sexual Assault Awareness Month

-Every year the counties we serve signs proclamations for April declaring it Sexual Assault Awareness month and April 24 as Denim Day.
+Every year the counties we serve signs proclamations for April declaring it Sexual Assault Awareness month and a proclamation for Denim Day.

 Sexual Assault awareness Month Proclamation